-Old City Cemetery is the oldest municipal cemetery still in use in Virginia today.
+The Old City Cemetery Museums & Arboretum is the oldest municipal cemetery still in use in Virginia today.
 With a sprawling 27-acres of gardens, history park and gravestones, Old City Cemetery is a must-visit for any history lover.
-The Old City Cemetery was the primary burial site for African Americans in Lynchburg from 1806 to 1865.
-In fact, over 75 percent of the men and women buried there were African American, and was, at that time, the only burial ground available to African Americans.
+The Cemetery was the primary burial site for those of African decent in Lynchburg from 1806 to 1865, with over 75 percent of the men and women buried there being African American.
+At that time, it was the only burial ground available to the Black community.
 There is no entrance fee to visit the cemetery, which is open year-round.
 Be sure to visit the outdoor exhibit chronicling an African American burial, which borrowed from African traditions.

 Little did they know they were shaping the face of Lynchburg’s history.
 Little did they know they were rewriting our nation’s history.
 The lives of Lynchburg’s quiet revolutionaries are shared in our Little Did They Know podcast, a series dedicated to stories of a few of the relegated heroes from our city, people like Frank Wells, Lottie Payne Stratton and Maria Wilson whose lives, and even death, brought greater understanding of the everyday struggles of those hidden in plain sight.